BofA/Merrill Resumed WillScot Corporation [WSC]. What else is Wall St. saying?

 BofA/Merrill have made an estimate for WillScot Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 28, 2020.
 While these analysts kept the previous recommendation, DA Davidson raised their target price to Buy.
 The new note on the price target was released on June 26, 2019, representing the official price target for WillScot Corporation stock.
 Previously, the target price had yet another raise to $13.50, while BofA/Merrill analysts kept a Buy rating on WSC stock.

-WillScot Corporation [WSC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 17.24.
-With this latest performance, WSC shares gained by 45.08% in over the last four-week period, additionally sinking by -11.99% over the last 6 months – not to mention a rise of 9.99% in the past year of trading.
+WillScot Corporation [WSC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.41.
+With this latest performance, WSC shares gained by 19.26% in over the last four-week period, additionally sinking by -19.50% over the last 6 months – not to mention a drop of -2.87% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and WillScot Corporation [WSC] shares currently have an operating margin of +14.71 and a Gross Margin at +37.60.
 WillScot Corporation’s Net Margin is presently recorded at -1.05.